egor-demidov/libgran/Writerside/topics/Example-simulation.md

 You have learned how to:

-- Initialize a simulation using build-in force models
+- Initialize a simulation using built-in force models
 - Run a simulation and output the results to a **.csv** file
 - Create a visualization using ParaView